Carpodi/Discord.JS-V13-Bot-Tutorial/README.md

 # Step 3
 Crate a bot

-// The bot name must be the name that you want in your bot.
+Note: The bot name must be the name that you want in your bot.
 <img src = https://raw.githubusercontent.com/Carpodi/Discord.JS-V13-Bot-Tutorial/main/tutorial.png>